 If hot pot is on the menu for Lunar New Year this year, it’s time to stock up on soup bases.
 There’s something for everyone: plain bone broth, tingly Szechuan pepper base, or a robust tomato-flavored soup.
 The best part is that the broth is only enhanced by the addition of vegetables, proteins, rice cakes, tofu, and more—so get cooking.

-Although we can’t currently venture to Haidilao, the international Chinese chain that specializes in hot pot and demonstrations of hand-pulled noodles, we can still have the famed soup at home.
+If you don't have a Haidilao location near you, I'd first like to apologize.
+Watching the hand-pulled noodles being crafted in a unique dance is probably one the best dining experiences I've ever had.
+That being said, the Chinese chain that specializes in hot pot still allows guests the opportunity to have the famed soup at home.
 The plain broth flavor is creamy, savory, and milky.
 It’s not overpowering, so your meats, seafood, and vegetables will really shine here.

 There’s almost always floating slices of shiitake mushrooms in hot pot.
 If you’re the type of person who fishes out those mushroom slivers with your chopsticks and loves the earthy and umami flavors that mushroom brings to the party, then opt for this porcini mushroom base.
 In addition to strong mushroom flavor, this soup base also has a hint of ginger.
 Bonus: it’s completely vegan.

 Tomato soup as a hot pot broth is just as comforting as the kind served alongside a grilled cheese sandwich—though this version is definitely thinner and more mild in flavor.
 It’s somewhat reminiscent of this tomato noodle soup recipe; expect a soup that is sweet and salty and full of the unmistakable aroma of tomatoes.